Sweet Sweetback's Baadasssss Song: Filming

 Van Peebles and several key crew members were armed because it was dangerous to attempt to create a film without the support of the union.
 One day, Van Peebles looked for his gun, and failed to find it.
 Van Peebles found out that someone had put it in the prop box.
 When they filmed the scene in which Beetle is interrogated by police, who fire a gun next to both of his ears, it was feared that the real gun would be picked up instead of the prop.

 While shooting a sequence with members of the Hells Angels, one of the bikers told Van Peebles they wanted to leave; Van Peebles responded by telling them they were paid to stay until the scene was over.
 The biker took out a knife and started cleaning his fingernails with it.
 In response, Van Peebles snapped his fingers, and his crew members were standing there with rifles.
 The bikers stayed to shoot the scene.

 Van Peebles had received a permit to set a car on fire, but had done so on a Friday; as a result, there was no time to have it filed before shooting the scene.
 When the scene was shot, a fire truck showed up.
 This ended up in the final cut of the film.

+According to Van Peebles, the dead dogs seen in the film's final scenes were sourced from a humane society: "Boy, were we lucky...
+At first, the society didn't even think it could help us... but after a little donation, they looked in their refrigerator again, I guess, and found almost exactly what we were looking for..."